akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

 ### Contact point discovery

-Contact point discovery can use either `kubernetes` or `akka-dns` service discovery can be used.
+Contact point discovery can use either `kubernetes` or `akka-dns` service discovery.
 Details on additional resources required and how they work:

 * @ref[Kubernetes using `kubernetes-api` discovery](kubernetes-api.md)